Tmee/Nokogiri-Example/scrape.md

 ### Scraping a website with Nokogiri and XPath

-To setup your environment to use Nokogiri you need to require both the Nokogiri gem, if you already have the gem installed type:
+To setup your environment to use Nokogiri you need to require both the Nokogiri gem, if you already have the gem installed type

     ``` ruby
     require 'nokogiri'
     ```
 If you don't have the gem yet type:

-    ```ruby
+    ``` ruby
     gem install 'nokogiri'
     require 'nokogiri'
     ```